DiRAC-Training/FM005-Code-scaling/_episodes/03-scalability-profiling.md

 ## Amdahl's Law

 If we use *n* processors, we might expect *n* times speedup.
 But as we've mentioned, this is rarely --if ever-- the case!
-In a program, there is always some portion of it which *must* be executed in serial (such as initialisation routines, I/O operations and inter-communication) which cannot be parallelised.
+In a program, there is always some portion of it which *must* be executed in serial (such as initialisation routines, I/O operations, and inter-communication) which cannot be parallelised.
 This limits how much a program can be speeded up, as the program will always take *at least* the length of the serial portion.
 This is actually known as *Amdahl's Law*, which states that a program's serial parts limit the potential speedup from parallelising the code.

 We can think of a program as being operations which *can* and *can't* be parallelised, i.e. the part of the code we can and can't be speeded up.
 The time taken for a program to finish executing is the sum of the fractions of time spent in the serial and parallel portion of the code,